domRiddle/ASF/High-performance-setup.md

 ## Runtime tuning (advanced)

-Below tricks **involve serious memory increase** and should be used with caution.
+Below tricks **involve serious memory and startup time increase** and should therefore be used with caution.

 .NET runtime allows you to **[tweak garbage collector](https://docs.microsoft.com/dotnet/core/run-time-config/garbage-collector)** in a lot of ways, effectively fine-tuning the GC process according to your needs.